bibo19842003/gerrit-document-cn-translation/rest-api-config.md

 |Field Name           |Description
 | :------| :------|
 |`visibility`         |`Visibility setting for accounts`.
+|`default_display_name`|The default strategy for choosing the display name in the UI, see also gerrit.config.

 ### AuthInfo
 The `AuthInfo` entity contains information about the authentication configuration of the Gerrit server.